 Do employee perks actually work or is it all a fad?

 Google have always been innovators.
-I don' think that can be argued, can it?
+There's no argument there.
 Be it search engine technologies, mapping services, digital assistants or self-driving cars, for the last 20 or so years, they have led the way.
-They were also the innovators of the modern workplace leading the way on the 21st-century focus on workplace "˜perks'.
+They were also the innovators of the modern workplace leading the way on the 21st-century focus on perks in the workplace.
+But the question is, do employee perks work as well as we're led to believe?

 But little in life is ever so one-sided.
-So, what is the real impact of employee benefits in the workplace?
+So, what are the real impacts of employee benefits in the workplace?
 Do employee perks work as well as we're led to believe by the suppliers and evangelicals out there?

 What are workplace perks?

-If you work in a large office, travel to client locations or work for almost any US-based multinational, the chances are over the last few years you've seen your far share of ping-pong tables, "˜Friday lunchtime drinks' invites, and futuristic looking coffee machines in the "˜employee refresh lounge'.
+If you work in a large office, travel to client locations or work for almost any US-based multinational, the chances are over the last few years you've seen your far share of ping-pong tables, Friday lunchtime drinks invites, and futuristic looking coffee machines in the "employee refreshment lounge."

 Many UK companies are now implementing workplace perk programmes, with some truly eye-catching examples: